Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Australia was just born camping ready!
-The environment, the weather, the vast amount of stunning locations that make camping easy and it really is just that.
+The environment, the weather and the vast amount of stunning locations make camping easy – it really is just easy.

 But it isn’t just about Australian camping.
-And it’s not just about choosing from a sleeping bag to a motor home.
+It’s not just about choosing from a sleeping bag to a motor home.
 Or about how far you travel from just down the road to all the way around the world.
-It’s also about the personal gains that camping brings.
+It’s about the personal gains that camping brings.

 If you asked me now to go camping, just try to stop me.
 Whether in Australia, the UK or anywhere in the world, this newfound love will travel wherever we go.

-Here’s a list of our top 10 reasons to fall in love with camping from our personal experiences:
+Here’s a list of top 10 reasons to fall in love with camping from personal experiences:

 1. There’s a whole new world out there

 Camping takes you to places you wouldn’t normally go.
-We’ve found untouched locations, with jaw-dropping views, that you just can’t always get in hotels.
-Some yes, most no.
+Untouched locations, with jaw-dropping views, that you just can’t always get in hotels.

 You choose where to go.
-And exactly what view you want.
+And exactly the view you want.

 It’s also easier as a last minute decision to go camping.
-We love planning our lives around the next camping trip, but sometimes things happen where we decide to up and go within hours.
+I love planning my life around the next camping trip, but sometimes things happen where I decide to up and go within hours.
 With no hotels to find with availability or wait for responses from Airbnb hosts, it’s easy to just pack up and go.

 2. Appreciate the outdoors

-Neither of us are what you would call true ‘nature’ lovers, we’ll be honest with that one.
-But we do have a love for the ocean and that’s exactly where camping takes us.
+I’m not exactly what you would call true ‘nature’ lovers, I’ll be honest with that one.
+But I do have a love for the ocean and that’s exactly where camping takes me.
 And pretty damn close too!